Van Tuong Nguyen: Singaporean Government

-Australia Government
+Australian Government

 Australian Prime Minister John Howard used the execution of Van as a warning to young people to stay away from drugs.
 He told Melbourne radio station 3AW:

 Howard felt that the decision by the Singapore Government had damaged relations between the two countries but refused any economic sanctions or any punitive action against Singapore.

 Federal Health Minister Tony Abbott also said that the Singapore government's decision to go ahead with the execution was wrong and that the punishment "certainly did not fit the crime....
 But people do need to understand that drug trafficking is a very serious offence and it has heavy penalties in Australia and it has even more drastic penalties overseas as we have been reminded today."

 On 23 February 2006, the Australian government rejected a bid by Singapore Airlines for permission to fly a permanent route between Sydney and the United States.
 This drew strong criticism from the government of Singapore.
-Peter Costello, the Australian treasurer, denied that the refusal was linked to Van's hanging.
+Peter Costello, the Australian Treasurer, denied that the refusal was linked to Van's hanging.

+The Australian Government was criticised by some for not taking a stronger approach to opposing Van's execution.
+Amnesty International was criticised by Howard Glenn and Greg Barns for refusing to work with other human rights groups with various campaigns to prevent Van's execution, but rather asking the public to donate money to Amnesty International.